-4.7.1 Running VCR's test suite
+Running VCR's test suite

-The tests are all run automatically on Travis CI, but you can also run them yourself using py.test and Tox.
-Tox will automatically run them in all environments VCR.py supports.
+The tests are all run automatically on Travis CI, but you can also run them yourself using pytest and Tox.

+Tox will automatically run them in all environments VCR.py supports if they are available on your PATH.
+Alternatively you can use tox-pyenv with pyenv.
+We recommend you read the documentation for each and see the section further below.

 The test suite is pretty big and slow, but you can tell tox to only run specific tests like this:

-'''

-tox -e py27requests -- -v -k "'test_status_code or test_gzip'"
+''' tox -e {pyNN}-{HTTP_LIBRARY} -- <pytest flags passed through> tox -e py37-requests -- -v -k "'test_status_code or test_gzip'"

-'''